 Re-establishing a bedtime routine for restoration is so beneficial too.
 Getting to bed around 10 allows for the proper time to get deep REM sleep during which your body does the most repair.
 For Christmas, I got Bamboo sheets, which are so soft and more ecological than cotton.

 Taking time for self care is healthcare, so once a week I do an at-home spa day that includes a hair and face mask with organic kitchen ingredients.
 Dry brushing my skin is so good for exfoliation and stimulating circulation while I wait for my masks to work their magic.
 After I end my shower with a cold rinse, I moisturize with an oil blend of pure argan oil and vitamin E which soaks right into my skin leaving it incredibly soft and smooth.
 For my favorite at-home spa recipes, check out this blog post.

 Every year I try something new.
-This year it's a toothpaste with [hydroxyapatite] which is a naturally-occurring mineral and main component of tooth enamel to strengthen teeth and prevent cavities.
+This year it's a toothpaste with hydroxyapatite which is a naturally-occurring mineral and main component of tooth enamel to strengthen teeth and prevent cavities.

 I hope these ideas inspire you to try something new this year too, and to take good care of yourself.
 When we take care of ourselves first, we are better prepared to take care of the people we love.